Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 When the spiritual energy, or prana reaches the throat chakra, the mind becomes sharp and gets access to dimensions other than the physical.
 The throat chakra is associated with speech, hearing and listening and has sound as one of it’s main elements.

-Opening the vishuddha chakra enables you to grasp the true essence of spiritual life.
+Opening the throat chakra enables you to grasp the true essence of spiritual life.
 With blocked throat chakra you will always ask the question “What’s in it for me”.
 It will be difficult for you to rise beyond your selfish motives and understand the essence of true service to humanity and nature.

 As I have mentioned in other articles, energy blockages in the lower chakras have a significant impact on the higher chakras.
 Therefore, if your energy is imbalanced in the lower chakras such as the root (Muladhara) chakra, sacral (Manipura) chakra, and heart (Anahata) chakra, you should work on them first.

 Featured Audio (mp3) Course – Root Chakra Healing